 We continue the pre-development and leasing of four previously announced sites.
-Our minimum internal pre-leasing requirement of 50% has been met for our Charleston, South Carolina project and is expected to be met on our Wisconsin Dells, Wisconsin project by the end of October 2005.
+Our minimum internal pre-leasing requirement of 50% has been met for our Charleston, South Carolina project and our Wisconsin Dells, Wisconsin project.
 We are currently in the process of closing on the acquisition of the land for both projects, subject to closing conditions within the respective purchase agreements, and expect to begin construction prior to the end of 2005.
 We expect that the properties located in Charleston, South Carolina and Wisconsin Dells, Wisconsin will be completed in the fourth quarter of 2006 and that the properties in Deer Park, New York and Pittsburgh, Pennsylvania will be completed in the fourth quarter of 2007.